Jeff Tuel

 Jeffrey Victor Tuel (born February 12, 1991) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Washington State Cougars.
 He was signed by the Buffalo Bills as an undrafted free agent in 2013 and spent most of 2013 and 2014 as the Bills' third-string quarterback.
 He was also a member of the Jacksonville Jaguars.

+As of June 2019 he was the vice president of sales for Fresno-based agriculture company Greenbrier Holdings, which at the time had just broken ground on a 20,000-square-foot operating plant for its burgeoning cannabis business.

 Early life

 Tuel's family moved from Tucson, Arizona, to Fresno, California, after his freshman year of high school.
 Wanting to play quarterback, he chose to attend Clovis West High School in Fresno due to its reputation, even though Beau Sweeney was entrenched as Clovis West's starting quarterback.
 Tuel played for the junior varsity team in his sophomore year, then made the varsity team as a wide receiver in his junior year.
 He became the starting quarterback in his senior year.